PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
+- In this thesis I focused on the bioinformatics step for sars-cov-2 wastewater surveillance
-- In this thesis 2 wfs were created based on input data: illumina-ampliconic + illumina-metatranscriptomic
+- 2 wfs were created based on input data: illumina-ampliconic + illumina-metatranscriptomic
-- Freyja and COJAC tools were chosen to be implemented into Galaxy wfs.
-- 2 branches were built: freyja-based and cojac-based
 - now i want to have a look at both workflows
 - 2
 - I highlighted in yellow the blocks added by me as part of the work on this thesis.
 - first wf was built for ampliconic input data
-- talk about extra steps and then branches
+- talk about extra steps and then branches (steps in branches)
 - wrappers were written with planemo (a command-line application for creating Galaxy tools, workflows, and deploying tools to Galaxy)
+- I put a lot of effort into creating the user interface of these tools in Galaxy so that they are available for use outside of these special workflows
 - 3
 - second wf was built for metatranscriptomic data
 - only freyja, cojac was not used because cojac can work only fro ampliconic data